-In February 2020, the Indian government increased the tariff rate on mobile phone printed circuit board assemblies (PCBA) (HS8517.7010), which are the items subject to the consultation, to 20% (scheduled to take effect in April 2020) (1).
+In February 2020, the Indian government increased the tariff rate on mobile phone printed circuit board assemblies (PCBA) (HS8517.7010), which are the items subject to the consultation, to 20% (effective as of April 2020).
 It also raised tariff rates on footwear, jewelry, etc.